Skip to main content

 MA Innovation Management will help you develop the creative strategies you need to drive innovation and transformative change in an uncertain world.

 Led with a strong sense of vision, MA Innovation Management at Central Saint Martins combines theory and practice, mixing creative projects and fieldwork opportunities with lectures and rigorous writing assignments.
 It offers a collaborative learning community in which students from a wide range of fields – including design, business, science, policy, digital entrepreneurship and art – continuously challenge each other to transcend their limits.
-This course is part of the Culture and Enterprise programme.
+This course is part of the Creative Enterprise programme.

 Why choose this course at Central Saint Martins